Sam-Wang-2019/Final_Project/README.md

 Based on these plots it can be observed that the population in almost all adm2s are rather similar except for in adm1 _Absheron_.
 There, the population is exceptionally larger and among the four adm2s in the adm1, Baku City--the Capital--has much larger population than any other amd2s.
 It is reasonable that the capital is the most economically developed area in the country and thus has the largest population, and the large total population in surrounding adm2s could be explained by satellite cities with provide housing urban populations, and the influence and expansion of the urban area and economies in the capital.

+All in all, the population distribution of Azerbaijan follows the general trend that large populations concentrate in major cities (especially the capital), and spread thin in the vast rural areas.

 ### Density, Nighttime Lights, and Correlations

 Based on the following plots, density seems to more or less follow a positive correlation with population on the adm1 level, that larger popluation seems to indicate higher density: